travisricks/algorithms-meetup/algorithm-drafts/1-virtual-journey-to-america.md

 ![Quizbucks as seen in the wild](./quizbucks.jpg)

-The proxmity of these two fine establishments is a common phenomenon in suburban America, but no one is really sure why.
+The proximity of these two fine establishments is a common phenomenon in suburban America, but no one is really sure why.

 Suppose you're given a list of names of stores as an array of strings.
 These strings are the order these stores appear in a given strip mall.
 Write a function called `containsQuizbucks` that returns `true` if the string "Starbucks" and "Quiznos" appear adjacent to each other.